-I’m a fourth-year PhD student in the Department of Linguistics at Yale University.
+I’m a fifth-year PhD student in the Department of Linguistics at Yale University.
 I’m a Hong Konger and speak Cantonese.
 My research languages are mainly East and Southeast Asian languages.

 Here is my CV.